check-spelling-sandbox/azure-rest-api-specs/documentation/code-gen/configure-typescript-sdk.md

-# Readme Configuration Guide for Azure SDK for JavaScript (Typescript)
+# Readme Configuration Guide for Azure SDK for JavaScript (TypeScript)
-This file describe how to configure readme files to make it available for Azure SDK for JavaScript (Typescript) code generation.
+This file describe how to configure readme files to make it available for Azure SDK for JavaScript (TypeScript) code generation.

 ## Common Configuration
 Configure basic package information.